 Convert the existing toolshed into a four season multi-purpose educational space.

-Build a new barn complex to house the sheep in a location where key environmental needs will be met.
+Build a new barn complex to house the sheep and horses in a location where key environmental needs will be met.

 Create a kitchen and dining hall, to enable catering for program participants, and to support education in food preparation using locally sourced produce.